Ross Brennan

 Experience

 Ross served on active duty in the Air Force Judge Advocate General’s (JAG) Corps for five assignments, attaining the rank of Major.
-Ross was assigned at base legal offices in South Carolina, Alaska, and Colorado, where he worked as a prosecutor and also provided general legal support to base personnel.
+Ross was assigned at offices in South Carolina, Alaska, and Colorado, where he worked as a prosecutor and also provided general legal support to base personnel.

-After serving at the base level as a defense counsel, Ross was competitively-selected again to serve as a senior (circuit) defense counsel.
-In that role, Ross served as a lead defense attorney representing servicemembers accused of some of the military’s most serious crimes, including cases involving drug offenses, sex offenses, and murder.
-Ross was also responsible for managing defense services and supervising defense attorneys and paralegals at several different bases.
+After those assignments, Ross was competitively-selected as a base-level (area) defense counsel, representing servicemembers who had been accused of wrongdoing.
+Ross was then competitively-selected again to serve as a senior (circuit) defense counsel.
+In that role, Ross served as a lead defense attorney representing servicemembers accused of some of the military’s most serious crimes, including drug offenses, sex offenses, and murder.

-After honorably separating from the Air Force, Ross worked full-time as an investigator—first with a state agency, followed by a state university.
+After Honorably separating from the Air Force, Ross worked full-time as an investigator—first with a state agency, followed by a state university.
 Ross’ investigations pertained primarily to civil rights, employment discrimination, and other matters that were frequently the subject of civil litigation.
 Missing the courtroom dearly, Ross then brought his unique skill set to Cronauer Law’s Texas office.